 Where to Get Medical Treatment Without Insurance

-There are several such clinics in our area.
+There are several such clinics in the greater Pensacola area.
 They include:

 1. The Health and Hope Clinic